msdogco/gatsby-basic/src/pages/keeping-busy.md

 </div>

-Question (for the comments)
 How did this work for you?
 What variations do you do?
 How else do you keep your dog occupied while you’re working from home?

-Social media
-Time lapse video + “Use treats and your old boxes to keep your dog happy and occupied while you #WFH.
-How do you keep your dog busy?
-Link to instructions in profile!”